Published Survey

 US Citizens, US Permanent Residents, US Temporary Residents, Canadian Citizens, Foreign (non-US) Citizens with a Visa, Foreign (non-US) Citizens, Other Non-Citizens (e.g. DACA Students)

-Send an original foreign transcript directly to the school
+Send a foreign transcript evaluation report (FTER) to PharmCAS AND Send an original foreign transcript directly to the school

 Yes

-International applicants from non-English speaking countries are required to fulfill the TOEFL or IELTS requirement.
+International applicants from non-English speaking countries are required to fulfill the TOEFL requirement.
 If your native language is not English, you should possess a minimum level of English proficiency which is demonstrated by minimum scores as follows:

 TOEFL (Test of English as a Foreign Language)

-- 79 on the TOEFL iBT or TOEFL iBT Home Edition
+- 90 on the TOEFL iBT or TOEFL iBT Home Edition

 TOEFL (Test of English as a Foreign Language)

-- 79 on the TOEFL iBT or TOEFL iBT Home Edition
+- 90 on the TOEFL iBT or TOEFL iBT Home Edition

 Yes